 A Student Driver Policy exists to define and describe the prerequisites, considerations and stages of the student licence system.
 In short, students may not operate vehicles unless under the supervision (direct or line of sight depending on the licence type) of a staff member.
-Refer to Student Drivers Policy for full detail.
+Refer to Student Drivers Section 7 in the 2025 Student Enrolment Information Package.